 The Covid-19 pandemic has led to an unprecedented level of demand on the people we regulate.
 We must make sure that they, and the healthcare professionals they work with, can work without distraction during these challenging times.

-If you're a witness for a substantive order review hearing, we'll still ask you to attend virtually.
-All parties will participate by telephone or video-link, and the case officer will contact you to explain the next steps and how to attend the hearing by telephone or video-link.
+If you're a witness for a hearing, we'll still ask you to attend.
+Depending on the type of hearing, this may be held physically or virtually.
 Information about virtual hearings and how to prepare for one, is available in our guides below.

 Once you have joined the hearing using the link we provide, you will be able to see and hear all of the other participants in the hearing.
 They will also be able to see and hear you once you have activated your microphone and webcam.
 If you cannot hear anyone, ensure you have enabled audio on your device by selecting ‘join computer audio’.